 - A one-way kayaking tour where we explore new territory every day

-- Experience the popular Johnstone Strait area as well as the spectacular Broughton Archipelago away from other paddling groups
+- Experience the best of both the Johnstone Strait area and the Broughton Archipelago

 - One night stay in a remote floating lodge